bernalde/QuIP/project.md

 {% endif %}

 The final group project accounts for 50% of the total grade.
-This project will be completed and should reflect the understanding of the students of the material covered in the lectures.
+This project should reflect the understanding of the material covered in the course.

 The components of this project are the following
 - Identify a problem that can be posed as an Integer Program.
 Discuss the importance of this problem.